CD1102/vm-alert-history/README.md

 ## Features

 - Connects to Azure (prompts login if needed)
+- Lists all Resource Groups with active VMs
+- Displays VMs in the selected Resource Group
 - Accepts VM name and Resource Group from user input
 - Menu-driven options to start, stop, restart, or check status of a VM
 - Outputs operation results to the console